 “ICS is a long-maturing environment so we need to get over our ten year deficit to get to where we are in IT where everything emits telemetry and logs.
 Not just computers, but all of these other specific technologies, and there has to be technology that can consume that data for defenders,” he said.

-“An IT team that has spent their lives protecting Active Directory will have no idea how to protect an industrial controller.
+“An IT team that has spent their lives protecting Microsoft Entra ID will have no idea how to protect an industrial controller.
 The risk has to be effectively managed by the private sector.”

 The vast majority of the critical infrastructure in the United States is privately owned, and much of that is connected to ICS networks, but effectively defending those assets requires help from the government, Caltigirone said.
 And not just the U.S. government.